- To provide an Excellent Education

 What is a Fundamental School?

 Barron Fundamental School serves students in grades K-5.
 The fundamental schools follow the same curriculum as the other Hampton City Schools.
 Parents sign a fundamental school contract upon registration.
 Students are accepted by application on a first-come, first-served, space-available basis.
 Siblings of enrolled students are accepted into the school through fifth grade.
 Registrations are accepted throughout the year.
 Applications for the kindergarten waiting list are accepted beginning August 1 of the year the child turns 4.
 Students must be 5 by September 30 to attend kindergarten.
-Barron kindergarten students who live within the Barron attendance zone have priority at Barron.
-No transportation is provided for students enrolled at Barron.
+Kindergarten students who live within the Barron attendance zone have priority at Barron.
+Transportation is only provided to students who live within Barron's zone.

 School hours: 9:00am-3:35pm